siouan/frontend-gradle-plugin/README.md

 `nodes_modules` directory as output), take care of impacts in Gradle.
 Gradle cannot do magic things with high volume input/output directories, and must track each file individually to know if the task must be executed or not.
 Is it worth moving the performance impact in Gradle to skip task execution, or accepting the small overhead of re-running NPM or Yarn every time?
-In a development environment, using the Gradle command line may not be often necessary.
-On a CI workstation where the project is built from scratch after each change, overhead shall be unrelevant because the task must be executed anyhow.
+During development, some people would rather use direct npm/yarn CLI to start a development server, or run tests.
+On a CI workstation where the project is built from scratch after each change, overhead shall be unrelevant because the task would be required anyhow.

 The plugin is designed with the requirement the task has a consistent and reliable behavior whatever the Javascript runtimes used underneath.
 If it is not acceptable, feel free to declare additional inputs/outputs, with the help of some